yhelen/stuycs-notes/sys/servers.md

 1. Setup (from before)
 2. Handshake
-    1. Client connects to serve and sends private FIFO name.
+    1. Client connects to server and sends private FIFO name.
 Client waits for a response from the server.
     2. Server receives client's message and forks off a subserver.
     3. Subserver connects to cient FIFO, sending an initial acknowledgement